-of associates are eligible for company health coverage (after a probationary period)
+100%associates who are eligible for company health benefits

-of full-time associates are eligible for company 401(k) match
+100%full-time associates who are eligible for company 401(k) match and bonus plans

 We're proud to take care of our team members by offering: